rcrowther/vala-mode2/README.rst

   Yes, it is.
 Try it.

 Types are highlighted inconsistently
-  Types are only highlighted when they create new types, or appear in method declarations.
+  Types are not highlighted in method bodies.
+Except when they create ``new`` types.

 Keywords are split into OO modifiers and minor
   To the author, there's a difference